 Later on, the groom descends from the horse and walks to Puja place having a Chowki where he is offered honor like a king.
 The gate is decorated by putting the utensils in a decorative mode.
 Later the tilak ceremony is performed.

 This ceremony is based on the pattern of ancient Swayamvar (Swayam in Sanskrit means self, var means the groom, so the fair sex in ancient culture had this luxury of selecting the would-be soul mate themselves) culture.
 Two Grand Maharaja seats or Sofas are places on the decorated stage first the groom takes the seat.
-The bride is taken with a group of companions along with the merriments.
+The bride is taken with a group of companions along with the merriment.
 She is provided shade of saree or scarf and the famous wedding Bollywood songs are sung.

-How the stage ceremony of Indian weddings resembles Swayambar ?
+Stage ceremony of Indian weddings resembles Swayambar ?

 Now she comes on the stage and she offers a garland to the groom and he also reciprocates the same way.
 Now both of them take their seats and the photo session is done.
 The relatives and the elder men come to bless them.
 Later the dinner is served.
 Now the bride and the groom sit together to relish their first dinner together.